-Journal of Food Science and Toxicology is a Scientific Journal that publishes innovative peer-reviewed Articles representing research advances and complete studies dealing with Global trends in food safety and technology, Food biotechnology, Food chemistry, Techniques for assessing potential toxicity, Food science, Food and chemical toxicology, Food engineering, Nutrition research and technology, Agricultural and food research, Product development and quality assurance, Food microbiology, Food fortification, Novel methods in food safety, Innovative and emerging technologies, Food contaminants and environmental pollutants, Mechanisms underlying toxic phenomena etc.
+Journal of Food Science and Toxicology is a Scientific Journal that publishes innovative peer-reviewed Articles representing research advances and complete studies dealing with Global trends in food safety and technology, Food biotechnology, Food chemistry, Techniques for assessing potential toxicity, Food science, Food and chemical toxicology, Food engineering, Nutrition research and technology, Agricultural and food research, Product development and quality assurance, Food fortification, Novel methods in food safety, Innovative and emerging technologies, Food microbiology, Food contaminants, Diabetis control and environmental pollutants, Mechanisms underlying toxic phenomena etc.

 The Journal uses online review and Editorial Manager System for quality review process.
 Authors can submit their manuscripts and track their progress through Editorial Manager System.
 E-mail will be sent automatically to concerned persons when significant events occur.
 Review processing is executed by the editorial board members and reviewers of the Journal.
 At least two independent reviewers approval followed by editor's approval is required for acceptance of any citable manuscript.

 Journal of Food Science and Toxicology is an open access Journal which means it grants the readers a free access, without legal or technical barriers right of access the Articles.
 An essential role of open access is the long-term preservation of peer-reviewed scholarly journal articles and research data.
 Peer review is completed within 2-3 weeks ensures that once a paper has been accepted and edited, there is no lengthy wait for publication.
 It is therefore very rare to have to wait more than 4 weeks for a final decision.